 The smart phone version cannot be used in the following cases:

-- you wish to use an increased basic exemption in the case of minor children;
+- you wish to use the increased basic exemption in the case of minor children;

-- your entire income has not been entered into the pre-filled income tax return;
+- your entire annual income has not been entered into the pre-filled income tax return;

 - you received income outside Estonia;